ftf/lescreenshot/README.md

 Shell script for easy and fast uploading of a screenshot.
 (Uses screencapture for taking a screenshot, which is a OS X default tool)

 Grabs a screenshot or takes a existing image as input, gives it a nice unique generated name, uploads it and fills the clipboard with the image URL.

+If installed [Growl](http://growl.info	) will inform you that the screenshot URL is ready for pasting.

 Usage
 =====